splineai-cloud/COVID-XS/README.md

 # The Main Flow

 The main flow is consists of seven steps.
 The first five steps are executed from the Vitis-AI 1.1 tools container on the host PC by launching the five scripts with prefixed 1 to 5 or running a single script [run_all.sh](./run_all.sh).
-The 6th step to be done on the target ZCU104 board with reinstalled PYNQ image.
+The 6th step to be done on the target ZCU104 board with pre-installed PYNQ image.
-Details of the steps are biven below:
+Details of the steps are given below:

-1. Train the Keras CNNs Models for Pnumonia to generate the HDF5 weights.
+1. Train the Keras CNNs Models for Pneumonia to generate the HDF5 weights.
 Run this command on the Vitis-AI container:
 ```
 source ./1_Pneumonia_train.sh  #For traing the two Pneumonia models Pnem1 and Pnem2
 source ./1_COVID_train.sh  #For traing the two COVID models Pnem3 and Pnem4.